-Under the leadership of John Price Durbin, Chaplain of the U.S. Senate, Dickinson College was revitalized.
+Under the leadership of John Price Durbin, chaplain of the U.S. Senate, Dickinson College was revitalized.
 Teaching innovations, like Spencer Fullerton Baird's natural-science field trips (Baird, an alumnus and professor, later helped establish the Smithsonian Institution) and Charles Francis Himes' use of photography to teach chemistry, continued to enhance and distinguish the college's curriculum.
-Dickinson's law department, which was established in 1833, became the Dickinson School of Law in 1890, and since 1917 has been independent of the college.
+Dickinson's law department, which was established in 1833, became the Dickinson School of Law in 1890 (and since 1917 has been independent of the college).

 The Growth of a College

-In the latter part of the twentieth century, Dickinson College continued to enhance its liberal arts curriculum, diversifying traditional disciplines to allow a wide variety of interdisciplinary and area studies opportunities.
+In the latter part of the 20th century, Dickinson College continued to enhance its liberal arts curriculum, diversifying traditional disciplines to allow a wide variety of interdisciplinary and area studies opportunities.
 The college is home, for example, to one of the only community studies centers in the nation, where students can perform field research and take oral histories in local communities from different academic perspectives.
-Also, Dickinson houses the national headquarters of the Oral History Association and is home to the preeminent study-abroad journal, Frontiers.
+Also, Dickinson houses the national headquarters of the Oral History Association and is home to the preeminent study-abroad journal Frontiers.

-Learn more about the history of Dickinson on The Archives & Special Collections Web site.
+Learn more about the history of Dickinson on the Archives & Special Collections website.